 Select Home Warranty has three plans: Gold Care, Bronze Care, and Platinum Care.
 Bronze is best for appliances, Gold is best for major systems, and Platinum is best for comprehensive coverage.

-You can also opt into getting additional coverage for these items: Second refrigerator, stand-alone freezer, central vacuum, refrigerator ice maker, septic system, lawn sprinkler system, well pump, sump pump, pool/spa equipment, plumbing fixtures, lighting fixtures, switches, outlets
+You can also purchase additional coverage for these items: Second refrigerator, stand-alone freezer, central vacuum, refrigerator ice maker, septic system, lawn sprinkler system, well pump, sump pump, pool/spa equipment, plumbing fixtures, lighting fixtures, switches, outlets

 If one of your covered items breaks down, you’ll pay a service fee of $75 when a service contractor visits your home and repairs or replaces the item.
-In general, customers will pay between $52 and $58 per month for a plan from Select Home Warranty.
+Customers generally will pay between $52 and $58 per month for a plan from Select Home Warranty.

 Learn more: Select Home Warranty Review